clarktrimble/pbs/README.md

 17:// Todo: short post on mutating golang slices, may need to look back in log..
 18:// Todo: look at pulling straight from  takeout from tarball 19:// Todo: look at using multiple cores
+65:                     // Todo: would save time to combo yeah? (gs that is)